windmill-labs/windmilldocs/docs/integrations/supabase.md

 As the description says, the access level of the `public` key will be controlled by the policies you add and the `secret` key will bypass all of them.
-You can safely use the `secret` key in Windmill because it'll never be sent to users directly.
+You can safely use the `service_rolesecret` `secret` key in Windmill because it'll never be sent to users directly.

 ## Create a resource